PromptDeploy/promptops-lifecycle-governance/docs/governance/log-field-guide.md

-# Prompt Execution Log Field Guide
+# Prompt Logging Guide: Structure Logs for Audit, Debugging, and Cost Analysis

 This document explains the meaning, format, and governance role of each field in the `prompt-log-schema.json` file.